-Over 47% of these lands are administered by the federal government as National Forests, 39% are under private ownership, with the remainder, approximately 13%, are administered by the State and various public agencies (California's Forest Resources: Forest Inventory and Analysis, 2001-2010, PNW-GTR-913).
+Over 47% of these lands are administered by the federal government as National Forests, 39% are under private ownership, with the remainder, approximately 13%, are administered by the State and various public agencies.

 From these acres come nearly all the State's fresh water, about 20% of the lumber and plywood used in California, extensive range for cattle and sheep, invaluable habitat for game and wildlife, and some of the most spectacularly beautiful scenery and recreational opportunities to be found anywhere.
 Because of the increasing demands being placed on California's forest resources, a careful balance must be kept between human uses and the environment in order to sustain its natural wealth.
 This sustainability can only be achieved through the proper application of forestry principles and sound natural resource management practices.